designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 This is too quick, and inconsistent with the functionalism to which Dennett is otherwise committed.
-Non-monotonicity certainly shows us that there is no immutable, canonical finish line which is the final word on the content of conscious experience.
-What we were conscious of is _a story told after the fact_ that best fits the available data, one which may be revised later.
+Non-monotonicity certainly shows us that there is no final word on the content of conscious experience, and that what we are conscious of is _a story told after the fact_ that best fits the available data, one which may be revised later.
 But this is not to say that there is no finish line, but rather to explain how the finish line works.

 Dennett reveals the effort the brain goes to to antedate various judgements in the colour phi experiments.
 But why does the brain bother to patch its interpretation of past events?
 Presumably, _precisely_ so that there is, at any point in time, an official story of “how it was to be me” at some earlier time, albeit a transient one that may be revised again in the future.
-These kinds of editing efforts by the brain should be interpreted as _constructors of a virtual finish line_, a functional, behavioural one, rather than a physical one, but a finish line nonetheless.
+These editing efforts by the brain should be interpreted as _constructors of a virtual finish line_, a functional, behavioural one, rather than a physical one, but a finish line nonetheless.

-So what does Dennett's deep insight about consciousness-as-narrative reveal, if it in fact supports, rather than refutes, the functional Cartesian Theatre?
+So Dennett's deep insight about consciousness-as-narrative turns out to support, rather than refute, the functional Cartesian Theatre.
+What does it tell us about consciousness?
 One thing it shows is that the content of phenomenonal consciousness cannot be a direct _correlate_ (in the sense of being in spatio-temporal lock-step with) the neural processing associated directly with perception (cf.
 [Teller and Pugh, 1983](#teller83)).
 The "neural correlate" intuition about consciousness often goes like this: for every perceptual